loganpowell/shadow-proto-starter/README.md

 ## `shadow-cljs.edn` Config

-Now we'll setup shadow to build our Clojurescript into a Node library, which we can then use either from other JavaScript code!
+Now we'll setup shadow to build our Clojurescript into a Node library, which we can then use from other JavaScript code!

 ```clj
 {:source-paths ["src"]